0xPolygonID/tutorials/mkdocs/docs/issuer/schema.md

 **3. Create the JSON-LD Context**

-Create a .json-ld file in your repository to contain the JSON-LD Context of the Schema Type.
+Create a `.jsonld` file in your repository to contain the JSON-LD Context of the Schema Type.
 We decide to name it `proof-of-dao-longevity.jsonld`.

 The JSON-LD Context contains: